 Oy, I just re-read all that, and it sounds confusing.
 In a way it is, because the meaning of these powerful stations offer endless insight.
 Maybe an example would explain better.
 Take the Native American medicine wheel.
 Each quarter of the wheel is a station, and each represents a powerful force.

 Take the stations of direction: North, south, east and west.
 Sure, they may seem like simple navigational references, but each direction also holds tons of deeper meaning.
 North for example vibrates with the element of air.
 Air carries a unique spirit, or energy.

 Every direction and element carries personality and messages.
-Within each station's spirit and personality lies powerful understanding into the scaffolding of the universe.
+Within each station’s spirit and personality lies a powerful understanding of the scaffolding of the universe.

 This is why I dig symbolism so much.
 When I’m encountered with something so vast and baffling, it helps to glom on a symbolic meaning.
 Take North/Air again – the spirit of air is about communication.
 It’s also symbolic of clarity.
 The North/Air station carries a symbolic color too: White.
 As we can guess, white is symbolic of cleansing, purity, transparency, etc.

 All the stations have multiple levels of symbolic associations.
 These distinct attributes aren’t unique to Native Americans.
 The four directions, elements, etc. have long been honored in various representations by various belief systems.
 I rather think the medicine wheel is one of the most effective models for the powers of the universe.
 As such, I thought it would be a gas to marry the wheel with the Tarot suits.